-After having heard the evidence in this matter, but prior to the issuance of this decision report, Board Member J. D. Ebbels passed away.
-The remaining two panel members constitute a quorum and their deliberations are set out in this prehearing decision report.
+After the prehearing meeting, but prior to the issuance of this decision report, Board Member J. D. Ebbels passed away.
+The remaining two panel members constitute a quorum and their decisions and reasons are set out in this prehearing decision report.